Corner House - National Deaf CAMHS

 Who we are

 Corner House is a six-bed national specialist assessment and treatment unit for Deaf children and adolescents up to their 18th birthday, with severe complex emotional and psychological problems.
+We are a specialist ward with a staff team which includes deaf and hard of hearing professionals, and sign language interpreters.

 Who is the service for